 Advantages

 - It’s the cheapest option.
-You don’t need to perform the costly task of translating your website or hire a translator.
+You don’t need to perform the costly and time consuming task of translating your website or hire a translator.

 Disadvantages

-The plugin also offers a paid version with more advanced features: edit translations, URL translation, metadata translation, etc.
+The plugin also offers a paid version with more advanced features: better quality neural automatic translations, edit translations, URL translation, metadata translation, search engine indexing of translated content, etc.

-Conclusion: the best option to use automatic machine translations.
+Conclusion: the best option to use automatic machine translations and get quick results.

 1.2.
 SEMI-AUTOMATIC Machine Translations